jumblesale/sieve/README.md

 ## Tests

 Most methods have a `quickCheck` style test!
 All the `prop_*` bits under the method describe how it should work.
-You can run inspect them all with the `testReport` method which gives you a nice bit of formatted output.
+You can inspect them all with the `testReport` method which gives you a nice bit of formatted output.

 ## Performance

 On my 2015 Macbook Pro this can generate ~30,000 primes instantly.
 I've tested up to 200,000 which takes a few seconds.
-The improvements section contains details on how this could be improved.
+The improvements section contains details on how this could be better.

 ## What went well

-* The baked-in tests are fun and give immediate feedback on if a function is behaving as expected
+* The baked-in tests are fun and give immediate feedback on if a function is behaving as expected.
 * Generating the initial `Map` with `(Map.fromList $ zip ([2,3..limit]) (repeat True))` is a really nice way of expressing the list.
 * Seems to perform pretty well!